noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - provisioned concurrency: prepares concurrent execution environments before invocations are required
 - cold starts: when a new execution env is required and lambda must start the init phase from scratch
 - warm starts: when an existing execution env can be reused
-- Customer Master Key: CMK: aws provides one free of charge, or you can provide one (which is charged via KMS)
+- Customer Master Key: CMK: aws provides one free of charge, or you can provide one (which is charged at the KMS rate)

 ## basics

 ### execution context

-- the stuff outside of the handler method
+- the stuff outside of the handler fn

 ### handler method